astropy/astroquery/docs/esa_hubble/esa_hubble.rst

   >>> ESAHubble.get_artifact("O5HKAX030_FLT.FITS")
   http://archives.esac.esa.int/ehst-sl-server/servlet/data-action?ARTIFACT_ID=O5HKAX030_FLT.FITS

 This will download the artifact 'O5HKAX030_FLT.FITS'.
+'O5HKAX030_FLT.FITS' is the name of the Hubble artifact to be download.

 ----------------------------------------------
 4. Querying target names in the Hubble archive